ClementNerma/Rave/docs/books/hybrid.md

 println!(" 'Jack' ");
 ```

-There is also a type to ask specifically for an assignable entity (variables, constants and frozens):
+There is also a type to ask specifically for an assignable entity (variables and constants):

 ```sn
 // Declare the macro